garthtee/notes-web/README.md

 Run `npm run devServer` to start the server, then navigate to `http://localhost:3000/`.
 Run `npm run devWeb` to start the web application (Angular), then navigate to `http://localhost:4200/`.

+By developing this way, any saved changes will be added automatically and faster!